 None the less, somewhere in this day I will have to make a presentation.

 If I could accomplish one thing with my presentation today, it would be to teach.
 I feel that I can bring a lot of value by sharing my experience.
-It has been through my experience and my own journey that I have learned all of the lessons that I apply to my craft today.
+It has been through my experience and my own journey that I have learned all of the lessons that I apply to my marketing craft today.

 If one person can walk away from my presentation having learned something, then I feel I accomplished my mission.